 Example |

-Patient uses all episode benefit days during a LOS exceeding the SSO MS-LTC-DRG threshold |
+| The patient uses all episode benefit days during an LOS exceeding the SSO MS-LTC-DRG threshold |

-- LTCH gets full MS-LTC-DRG payment
+- The LTCH gets full MS-LTC-DRG payment

 |

-- Patient doesn’t pay for days 31–35 (SSO policy doesn’t apply)
+- The patient doesn’t pay for days 31–35 (the SSO policy doesn’t apply)

 |